mendix/docs/content/refguide/between-date-function-calls.md

 ## 8 calendarMonthsBetween

 The `calendarMonthsBetween` function calculates the difference between the input values in months.
 Time will be ignored.
-The dates are assumed to be in the user's local timezone.
+The dates are assumed to be in the end-user's local time zone.

 ### 8.1 Input Parameters